By: Mark Diaz

 - About 3 percent of secondary students in 2010 reported using oxycodone products non-medically in their lifetime, and 3 to 5 percent reported using hydrocodone products nonmedically in their lifetime.

-- About 27% of teens perceive prescription drug abuse as more safe than using street drugs.
+- About 27% of teens perceive prescription drug abuse as safer than using street drugs.

 As prescription drug abuse has become more common, so too have the medications involved.
 Health care personnel and law enforcement officers generally classify these drugs into three groups: opioids, stimulants, and depressants.